 School and third level education is back in session, and libraries have much to offer in support of learning, with a long list of free online resources for library users.
 To take a look at all of the e-resources, head to the Kildare Libraries Website.
 This post will specifically focus on Britannica Encyclopedia and how it works.
 There will be a follow up post later this week going into more detail about the age categories.

-To begin using this resource, open this link in a new window.
-Scroll to the top of the webpage and select at what age level you wish to view the information, as per the image below.
+To begin using this resource, scroll to the top of the webpage and select at what age level you wish to view the information, as per the image below.
 The younger age groups are written in more child-friendly language and the older ones have more detail on your chosen topic.
 As an adult user you can later choose to switch between the different age groups for less or more content, but children’s library accounts will be restricted to the appropriate age bracket.

 Once you select an age bracket, you’ll be asked for your library card number to login.
 Once this is entered, the user will then be brought to a specific home page.
 You can click on any of the content that is of interest or choose to use the search bar in the top right.
 You will see that there are some highlighted articles and other interesting stuff also further down the page.
 The Junior home page is separated into Geography, Animal Kingdom and other useful headings and some ‘did you know’ sections, whereas Student and Adult levels include ‘articles’, ‘biographies’ ‘news of the day’ and some other useful features that will be discussed in the next blog post.